ray-project/ray/README.rst

     $ pip install ray[tune]

-This example runs a parallel grid search to train a Convolutional Neural Network using PyTorch.
+This example runs a parallel grid search to optimize an example objective function.

 .. code-block:: python